makinbacon21/switchroot-android-build/README.md

 ### Build everything locally

 - Clone/Download this repo.
+- If you *don't want* to use `docker`, set any value to the `DISABLE_DOCKER` environment variable and set the `BUILDBASE` environment variable with the path of the base directory where the process will be executed.
+If `BUILDBASE` is not defined, it will use `$(pwd)/build`.
+Also, make sure to install all the prerequisites (a convenience script for Ubuntu (`install-prerequisites-ubuntu.sh`) is already provided)
-- Either prepend `sudo` to the first command, or allow the current user to run `docker` without sudo
+- If you're using `docker` Either prepend `sudo` to the first command, or allow the current user to run `docker` without sudo
 - Run `./build-android.sh --rom <icosa | foster | foster_tab> --rom-type <zip | images> --flags <nobuild | noupdate | nooutput | with_twrp>`
 All parameters are optional.
 Default for --rom is `icosa`, default for --rom-type is `zip`, default for --flags is empty
-- When building the `zip`, the required output for installing via Hekate will be copied to `./android/output`, unless the `nooutput` flag is present
+- When building the `zip`, the required output for installing via Hekate will be copied to `./android/output` or `$BUILDBASE/android/output`, unless the `nooutput` flag is present
-- Any subsequent build execution will detect that the `./android/lineage` directoy contains files and will work under the assumption that the source code was already downloaded at least once.
+- Any subsequent build execution will detect that the `./android/lineage` or `$BUILDBASE/android/lineage` directoy contains files and will work under the assumption that the source code was already downloaded at least once.
 Then it will re-sync the repos, re-apply patches and re-build

 *Important*: The docker image builds everything in the `/build/android` directory, inside the container.
 The `./build-android.sh` script mounts the host directory `./android` as a volume to that directory in the container, so the sources and build output can live after the container is destroyed.